Epilepsy affects 1 in 26 people

-The Epilepsy Information Service (EIS), a nationwide toll-free information line opened in 1979.
-One of the goals of this line is to look at the needs and concerns of those with epilepsy.
-For years the number one need for many callers is the need for assistance in getting their medication.
+The Epilepsy Information Service (EIS), a nationwide toll-free information line, launched in 1979.
+One of the most important goals is to personally connect and learn the needs and concerns of those with epilepsy.
+The primary need of many callers in North Carolina is for assistance with purchasing their medication.
 Epilepsy medications are expensive, often costing more than $1,000 a month.
 For those not covered by insurance or other programs, these costs are prohibitive.
-Most affected are the working poor.